elespike/burp-cph/README.md

 ## Custom Parameter Handler extension for Burp Suite, allowing manipulation of parameters with surgical precision even (and especially) when using macros.

-#### The [quicksave and quickload](https://github.com/elespike/burp-cph/wiki/0.-Save-and-load-configuration) functionality persists through reloading not only the extension, but Burp Suite entirely.
+#### The quicksave and quickload functionality persists through reloading not only the extension, but Burp Suite entirely.
 All values of each existing configuration tab will be saved, along with the order of all tabs.

 ##### Use the Export/Import Config buttons to save/load your current configuration to/from a file.

-### Setting up Burp to use CPH (if you installed via BApp Store, steps 1 and 2 are not necessary)
+### Manual installation

-1. Copy all .py files to a desired directory (let's call it *my_dir*).
-Note that tinyweb.py is not required; it is simply a little Flask app for a quick and easy CPH demo setup.
+1. Download and extract the latest release to a desired directory (let's call it *my_dir*).
-2. Under Extender > Options > Python Environment, configure Burp to use *my_dir* for loading modules.
-3. If not already specified, browse to your copy of Jython's standalone .jar file.
+2. Under Extender > Options > Python Environment, point Burp to the location of your copy of Jython's standalone .jar file.
+3. Immediately underneath, configure Burp to use *my_dir* for loading modules.
 4. Finally, add CustomParamHandler.py in Extender > Extensions.

+### Installation from the BApp store

+1. Under Extender > Options > Python Environment, point Burp to the location of your copy of Jython's standalone .jar file.
+2. Find and select Custom Parameter Handler within the Extender > BApp Store tab, then click the Install button.

 ### Adding configuration tabs